At Work on Mars

 For more than half a century, NASA's fleet of increasingly sophisticated orbiters, landers, and rovers has helped us transform science fiction into reality, enabling us to piece together detailed information about Mars, our nearest planetary neighbor.
 These robotic explorers have revealed details of the Red Planet’s diverse surface, atmosphere, and weather, the presence of water in its past, and its potential for life through the ages and for astronauts in the future.

-JPL has played a pivotal role in this exploration, starting when the first successful spacecraft, Mariner 4, completed the first Mars flyby in 1964, and in 1976, when two Viking landers successfully touched down on the Martian surface.
+JPL has played a pivotal role in this exploration, starting when the first successful spacecraft, Mariner 4, completed the first Mars flyby in 1965, and in 1976, when two Viking landers successfully touched down on the Martian surface.
 The era of Mars rovers opened when Mars Pathfinder and its Sojourner rover successfully landed in 1997.
-In fact, JPL designed, built, and operated all four of the successful Mars rovers (five, when Perseverance lands).
+In fact, JPL designed, built, and operated all five of the successful Mars rovers.
 Since 1997, JPL-managed spacecraft have been exploring continuously on the ground and in the skies above Mars.

 What We Learn By Exploring Mars